Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Exact and Approximate k-Motiflets

 The presented algorithm is greedy and approximates the extent of the optimal set of subsequences in line~8, assuming that the NNs of a query are also the ones in the $k$-Motiflet.
 In $\textsc{NON\_TRIVIAL\_kNN}()$ we order the subsequences by their distance to the query and return the closest non-trivial neighbours.
 Figure~\ref{fig:approximate_motiflet_discovery} illustrates the idea of the algorithm and the steps involved in computing a $3$-Motiflet.
 We iteratively perform two steps for each subsequence $q$: (1) search for the $(k-1)$-NN of $q$, and (2) determine their pairwise extent of the candidate set.
 Finally, the set with minimal extent is returned (in red).

-\subsubsection{Complexity}
+\subsubsection{Complexity:}

 The runtime of \textsc{get\_k\_motiflets}{($T$, $k$, $l$)} is dominated by the computation of the pairwise z-normalized distance matrix (line~2).
 Our implementation is based on an efficient formulation of this problem from~\cite{dokmanic2015euclidean,zhu2018matrix}, extended for $k$-NN distances.
 This requires only $\mathcal{O}(n^2)$-time, which is independent of the motif length $l$.
 Next, the algorithm iterates through all cells of the distance matrix in lines~5--6 with $\mathcal{O}(n^2)$-time.
 Checking for non-trivial matches in line~8 requires $k$-times searching for the minimum over one row of the matrix with a complexity of $\mathcal{O}(k \cdot n^2)$ over all $n$ rows.
 We can compute the maximum of $k$ pairwise distances in $\mathcal{O}(k^2)$ (line~9).
 Accordingly, the for-loop is in $\mathcal{O}(n \cdot k^2)$.
-Thus, the overall \emph{worst case} runtime complexity is:
+Thus, the overall \emph{worst case} runtime complexity is: $\mathcal{O}(k \cdot n^2) + \mathcal{O}(n \cdot k^2)$.
 In the \emph{best case}, due to admissible pruning, the first subsequence (first row of the matrix) is the top $k$-Motiflet and we can prune all further computations in the first cell of each subsequent row.
-The \emph{best case} runtime complexity is thus:
+The \emph{best case} runtime complexity is thus: $\mathcal{O}(n^2) + \mathcal{O}(k^2)$.